willdale/SwiftUICharts/README.md

 - [Point Markers](#Point-Markers)

-The order of the view modifiers is some what important as the modifiers are various types for stacks that wrap around the previous views.
+The order of the view modifiers is some what important as the modifiers are various types of stacks that wrap around the previous views.

 ### All Chart Types